 - The sole purpose of Plastic Craic is to publish the kinds of articles that I would like to read, and which I was not finding a lot of out there on the interwebz.
 That means that I’m not trying to muster a second income here, or make a living out of pontificating about Warhammer.
 If I wanted to do that, honestly I would probably start up a 40K YouTube channel, for the larger player base and easy monetisation.
 But that’s not the goal of Plastic Craic.

-- The site does have hosting costs, and everything I review is paid for out of my own pocket (I don’t accept review copies), so any payment towards those costs can only help Plastic Craic to keep going and getting better.
+- The site does have hosting costs, and everything I review is paid for out of my own pocket (I regularly turn down free review products), so any payment towards those costs can only help Plastic Craic to keep going and getting better.
 One target I’d like to reach is raising enough funds to get the site look and layout overhauled by a professional in field, because that’s not my area of expertise and I really am just doing this for the love.

 When I started this blog, the goal was to put something out there that I felt was in short supply: high quality written content about Age of Sigmar, with a focus on competitive play.
 The kind of stuff that is in great abundance on podcasts and YouTube, but more scarce in written form, partly because it is so time-consuming to deliver.